Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 The set of $B$-orbits of maximal rank is acted upon transitively by the Weyl group action of Knop.
 Any $G$-automorphism $\sigma$ of $X'$ preserves the open Borel orbits and commutes with Knop's action on the set of Borel orbits, hence preserves all orbits of maximal rank.
-Moreover, it is easy to see (by the definition of Knop's action, and reduction to the case of $\SL_2$) that the analogs of the map $\iota$ for any $B$-orbit $Z$ of maximal rank:
+If $Y, Z$ are two $B$-orbits of maximal rank, and $\alpha$ is a simple root such that $Z\cdot P_\alpha = Z\cup Y$, so that $Z^{w_\alpha} = Y$ under Knop's action, the quotient $Z\cdot P_\alpha/U_{P_\alpha}$ is a quotient of $N\backslash P_\alpha$ (where $N$ is the unipotent radical of $B$), and $\sigma$ descends to an automorphism of $Z\cdot P_\alpha/U_{P_\alpha}$, which is induced by the ``left'' action of an element of $A=B/N$.
+On the character groups of the two $B$-orbits, therefore, which are related by \eqref{charsKnopaction}, $\sigma$ induces conjugate automorphisms, i.e., if $\iota_Z$ denotes the analogs of the map $\iota$: